Year 4 classes

-Year 4 start the year investigating the Romans; they will learn about specific events and where these fit in on a timeline.
-The residential trip to Braeside will continue to bring The Romans to life, where they will dress up as Romans, take part in a Roman battle, make battle shields, indulge in a Roman feast and learn how to use a Gladius.
+Year 4 are kick starting their Roman topic with a residential trip to Braeside where they will dress up as Romans, take part in a Roman battle, make battle shields, indulge in a Roman feast and learn how to use a Gladius.
 The trip will also include canoeing and other outdoor based activities such as climbing the low ropes.
-The fun will continue back at school when they will understand why Britain was important to the Romans and the reasons for the invasion of Britain.
+The Roman fun will continue back at school where they will learn about specific events and where these fit in on a timeline.
+They will understand why Britain was important to the Romans and the reasons for the invasion of Britain.

 In art, the children will be exploring Roman mosaics before making their out own of clay.
-They will learn the skill of tessellation and investigate the work of Irina Charny and MC Escher to support this.
-In DT the children will design, make and evaluate their very own Roman trebuchet which they will test in a battle scene.
+They will learn the skill of tessellation and investigate the work of Irina Charny and Sue Kershaw to support this.
+In DT the children will design, make and evaluate their very own Roman trebuchet’s that they will test these in a battle scene.